Linker Tools Error LNK2001

-There is currently no standard for C++ naming between compiler vendors or even between different versions of a compiler.
-Therefore, linking object files compiled with other compilers may not produce the same naming scheme and thus cause error LNK2001.
+There's currently no standard for C++ name decoration between compiler vendors, or even between different versions of the same compiler.
+Object files compiled with different compilers may not use the same naming scheme.
+Linking them can cause error LNK2001.

 Mixing inline and non-inline compile options on different modules can cause LNK2001.
 If a C++ library is created with function inlining turned on (/Ob1 or /Ob2) but the corresponding header file describing the functions has inlining turned off (no